What are the charges on my goods?

-The VAT is nearly always 25 per cent of the sum obtained by adding together the price of the goods, the freight charge and the customs duty.
+The VAT for most goods is 25 percent of the sum obtained by adding together the price of the goods, the freight charge and the customs duty.
 For foodstuffs, VAT is 12 per cent and for printed matter (e.g. books) it is 6 per cent.
 You can find out more about VAT rates for the most common goods on The Swedish Tax Agency's website.

 Certain, special goods are subject to “excise duty”.
 This is a sort of extra tax that is most usually imposed to reduce the purchase or consumption of the goods in question.
 Alcohol and tobacco are examples of goods on which you have to pay excise duty.
 Via the links below, you can read more about goods subject to excise duty.

 Your transport company often makes a charge for handling your parcel and making your customs declaration.
 Contact your transport company if you would like to know more about how it calculated its charge.